 4% Applications can only qualify for QCT or DDA Eligible Basis increase unless otherwise allowed by the Internal Revenue Code or Federal law.

-The maximum amount of Tax Credits that will be awarded to any Development requesting State Tax Credits in any County is $650,000.
-The maximum amount of Tax Credits that will be awarded to any Development not requesting State Tax Credits in any County is $750,000.
+The maximum amount of Tax Credits that will be awarded to any Development is $750,000.
 These maximums apply to all Developments, including those that receive either the 130% or the 120% boost.
 (The maximum amount of Tax Credits that will be awarded in the Choice Neighborhoods Implementation Grant set-aside is $1,000,000.)

 There is no maximum amount for 4% Applications.